grafana/tempo/docs/tempo/website/operations/deployment.md

 ## Scalable monolithic

-Scalable monolithic mode is similar to the monolithic mode in that all components are run within one binary.
-Horizontal scale out is achieved by instantiating more than one binary, with each binary having `-target` set to `scalable-single-binary`.
+Scalable monolithic mode is similar to the monolithic mode in that all components are run within one process.
+Horizontal scale out is achieved by instantiating more than one process, with each having `-target` set to `scalable-single-binary`.

 This mode offers some
 flexibility of scaling without the configuration complexity of the full